Please read this page about taking my exams!

 more than once on the same pointer- cause this will corrupt the heap (see below)

-- you must never access heap memory that has been freed
+- you must not access heap memory that has been freed

 - basically for the same reasons as returning pointers to locals - that memory is no longer alive! you don’t own it anymore!